 java -jar selenium-server-<version>.jar hub

 To start a Node associated with the Hub, execute the following command:

-Note: The URI is the URI of the Selenium server Hub (usually localhost) and the port number is 4444 by default, unless specified otherwise during setup.
+Note: The hup-ip is the IP of the Selenium server Hub (usually localhost) and the port number is 4444 by default, unless specified otherwise during setup.